Famous/famous/README.md

     cd path/to/folder
     git submodule update --init

-Or clone with the `--recursive` flag for a conveninent the one-liner
+Or clone with the `--recursive` flag for a convenient one-liner

     git clone git@github.com:Famous/famous.git --recursive path/to/folder